stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Units

-You define a set of infrastructure code as a component.
-Each of the infrastructure components in a project is a separate TF root [module](https://opentofu.org/docs/language/modules/), so that it can be created, tested, updated or destroyed independently of the others.
+You define each set of infrastructure code as a component.
+Every infrastructure component is a separate TF root [module](https://opentofu.org/docs/language/modules/).
+This means that each component can be created, tested, updated or destroyed independently of the others.
+This tooling refers to these components as _units_.

-This tooling refers to these modules as _units_.
-The tooling only requires that each unit is a valid TF root module that accepts these tfvars:

-- `product_name` (string)
-- `environment_name` (string)
-- `unit_name` (string)
-- `edition` (string)

-There are no limitations on how your code uses these tfvars.
-You might only use them to [set resource names](#managing-resource-names).
-To avoid compatibility issues, we should use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-To avoid limits on the length of resource names, unit names should be no longer than about 12 characters.
-For usability, we should avoid environment and edition names that are longer than 7 characters.

 To create a new unit, use the `tft:new` task: